Inola Animal Shelter

 Registration

-• One time fee of $15.00 for any Male or Female Dog or Cat more than 6 months of age
+One-time fee of $15.00 for any dog or cat more than 6 months of age.

-Owners are responsible for keeping their animals properly confined and for making sure all dogs or cats are wearing their tags at all times.
-Rabbits, poultry and other animals will not wear tags but the owner must keep the tags and use these to show proof of registration should the animal be caught roaming free.
+Owners are responsible for keeping their animals properly confined and for making sure all dogs and cats are wearing their registration tags at all times.
+Rabbits, poultry and other animals will not wear tags, but the owner must keep the tags and use these to show proof of registration should the animal be caught at large.

-If your dog or cat is properly registered and then found running loose (at large), the owner will be contacted immediately and the dog or cat will be returned to the owner with no fine for the first three incidents.
-Since animals other than dogs or cats are not required to wear tags, Animal Control will likely not be able to identify ownership and contact the owner.
+If your dog or cat is properly registered and then found at large, you will be contacted immediately, and the dog or cat will be returned to the owner with no fine for the first three incidents.
+Since animals other than dogs and cats are not required to wear tags, Animal Control will likely not be able to identify ownership and contact the owner.

-If your animal is caught roaming free and is not registered, it will be impounded and owners will be fined.
-First offense of an animal at large in a 12 month period is $150 per animal, $250 for second offense, $350 for the third, and $500 for the fourth offense (Ord.
-2021-07).
+If your animal is caught at large and is not registered, it will be placed in the pound, and you will be fined.
+The first offense of an animal at large in a 12-month period is $200 per animal, $300 for second offense, $400 for the third offense, and $550 for the fourth offense.
 On the fourth offense the owner will be ordered to remove the animal from the municipal limits of the Town of Inola within 30 days.

-Owners will be required to register their animal prior to getting them back and must also provide documentation that the animal has been immunized against rabies.
-If the animal has not been properly immunized prior to capture, the owner will need to pay for immunization prior to receiving their animal back.
+Owners will be required to register their animal prior to getting them back and must also provide documentation that the animal has had his/hers rabies vaccine from a licensed veterinarian.
+If the animal has not been properly immunized or sterilized prior to capture, the owner will place a $20 deposit with the Inola Police Clerk and will have 30 days to have this completed in order to get his/her deposit back.

-Inola Animal Control does have a few wildlife/feral animal traps available for loan to the citizens within Inola city limits.
-A Trap Release form must be filled out in person at Town Hall located at 900 James Ct. in Inola during normal business hours.
-M-F 8-5 except Holidays.
+Inola Animal Control has a limited amount of wildlife/feral animal traps available for loan to the citizens within Inola city limits.
+A Trap Release form must be filled out in person at Town Hall located at 900 James Ct. during normal business hours.
+M-F 8-5 except holidays.